Netherlands national football team: Total football in the 1970s and first golden generation

-In 1974, the Netherlands beat both Brazil and Argentina in the second group stage, reaching the finals for the first time in their history.
-However, they lost to West Germany in the finals in Munich, despite having gone up 1–0 through Johan Neeskens' early penalty kick before a German had even touched the ball.
-However, a converted penalty by Paul Breitner and the winner from Gerd Müller, led to a victory for the German.
+In 1974, the Netherlands beat both Brazil and Argentina in the second group stage, reaching the final for the first time in their history.
+However, they lost to West Germany in the final in Munich, after having gone up 1–0 through Johan Neeskens' early penalty kick before a German had even touched the ball.
+However, a penalty by Paul Breitner and the winner from Gerd Müller, led to a victory for the Germans.

-The 1976 European Championship saw the Netherlands make their first European Championship.
-Czechoslovakia kept Cruyff and Van Hanegem within arms-length and defeated the Netherlands in extra time.
-The Netherlands finished in third place after defeating the hosts (Yugoslavia) in extra time.
+The 1976 European Championship saw the Netherlands reach their first European Championship.
+Czechoslovakia defeated the Netherlands in extra time.
+The Netherlands finished in third place after defeating hosts Yugoslavia in extra time.

 In 1978, the Netherlands qualified for the World Cup in Argentina.
-The team was missing Johan Cruyff due to a kidnapping attempt, and Willem van Hanegem.
-But the squad still had players like Jan Jongbloed, Wim Suurbier and Ruud Krol from the previous World Cup.
-After finishing runners-up in Group 4 behind Peru, they recorded wins against Austria and Italy to set up a finals with Argentina.
-After a controversial start, with Argentina questioning the plaster cast on René van de Kerkhof's wrist, the match headed to extra time where the Netherlands lost 3–1 after two extra time goals from Mario Kempes and Daniel Bertoni.
+Johan Cruyff chose not to participate in the competition after a kidnapping attempt targeting him and his family in their Barcelona home, prioritising his family's safety and well-being over playing football.
+Willem van Hanegem also declined to play after his AZ teammate Hugo Hovenkamp had to pull out and after he had fallen out with the Dutch coach, Ernst Happel.
+The squad still had players like Jan Jongbloed, Rob Rensenbrink, Johan Neeskens, Wim Suurbier and Ruud Krol from the previous World Cup.
+After finishing runners-up in Group 4 behind Peru, they recorded wins against Austria and Italy to set up a final with Argentina.
+After a controversial start, with Argentina questioning the plaster cast on René van de Kerkhof's wrist, the match headed to extra time where the Netherlands lost 3–1 after two goals from Mario Kempes and Daniel Bertoni.